Holoratte/ArdumowerDK/README.md

 		from http://www.hw-group.com/products/hw_vsp/index_en.html#download
 		Single-port version of HW VSP3 is available freely...

-	nRF24 Modules connected to Arduino Uno's can be Interfaced using RF24 Branch of this repo and the RF24 Arduino librarry from TMRH20
+	nRF24 Modules connected to Arduino Uno's can be interfaced using RF24 branch of this repo and the RF24 Arduino librarry from TMRH20

 	ArdumowerDK will scan all available comports and send {.} (or you just choose one) while listening to an "Ardumower" reply to determine if talking to Ardumower or not